wsliu28/my_metalayer/README.md

 - sudo dmesg | tail
 - sudo dmesg -w (to see the new coming kernel log)
 - sudo mknod {driver_interface_name} maj_num min_num (make a interface node to a driver)
+- ls -al /dev/tty* (to list the dev/tty* with major and minar numbers)
+-
 -